 If you’ve been reading all the way here, you’re now ready to go into term sheet negotiations.
 You must be wondering How long it takes to negotiate a term sheet?

 So, It shouldn’t take more than a week, or even just a few days, to negotiate a term sheet, once a VC decides they want to do a deal.

 Term Sheets are usually centered around 2 things:

-Furthermore, what are the negotiation tactics of series a term sheet to not only to get the best deal — but also to ensure the deal closes?
+Furthermore, what are the negotiation tactics of series term sheets not only to get the best deal — but also to ensure the deal closes?

-It gives them some leverage in later stage and oversubscribed deals, and at the margin.
+It gives them some leverage in later stages and oversubscribed deals, and at the margin.
 Going first, last, within the middle doesn’t matter.

 Not needing money right now helps.
 And having another real offer, from nearly as good of an investor, also quickly ends games & shrinks timelines.

-So avoid maintaining flexibility on the amount you want to invest, especially with smaller funds (<$100m), that increases the odds a deal can be done.
+So avoid maintaining flexibility on the amount you want to invest, especially with smaller funds (<$100m), which increases the odds a deal can be done.

 Remember, No VC wants to invest in a company that has raised too much money to get to a certain stage.
 How much is too much? $10m is too much before a Series A.